Digraph Placement Games: Preliminaries

 Similarly, if $Z_1 \geq Z_2$, then we say that $Z_1$ is a dominated Right option.
 As before, we can remove a dominated option without changing the value of $X$,

 It is important to note that canonical forms have no dominated options for either player.

 The second way we will use these inequalities outside of playing proofs, is by considering a notable class of games called \emph{numbers}.
-We say that a game $X$ is a number if and only if all $X^L \in L(X)$ and all $X^R \in R(X)$ satisfy $X^L < X^R$.
+We say that a game $X$ is a number if and only if all $X^L \in L(X)$ and all $X^R \in R(X)$ satisfy $X^L < X^R$, and all followers of $X$ are numbers.
 We point out that it was shown in \cite{Conwa1976a} that every number $x$ is equal to a \Hackenbush stalk, that is a blue, red path in \Hackenbush with a single ground edge.
 We also note that this class of games in called numbers, because if we allow for long games, then the field of real numbers injects into the set of number games, which form a field using the disjunctive sum as addition and a multiplication operation we do not define here.
-For more on this see \cite{Conwa1976a}.The set of short numbers is equal to the image of the dyadic rationals under this map.
+For more on this see \cite{Conwa1976a}.
+The set of short numbers is equal to the image of the dyadic rationals under this map.
 Given a number $X$, we say we often write $X = x$, if the image of this map sends the real number $x$ to the value of $X$, and we use $x$ to denote the canonical form of $X$.
 For example, $1 \cong \game{0}{}$ and $\frac{1}{2} \cong \game{0}{1}$.
 We note that integers, that is games $X = n$ where $n$ is an integer, are the unique games in which one or both players may have no option.

 The final definition we must give in this preliminaries section is a game's birthday.
 Given a game $X$, we let the \emph{birthday of $X$} be the greatest integer $b$, such that there exists a sequence of moves beginning in $X$ of length $b$.
 If $X$ is a short game, then $b$ is finite, if $X$ is a long game then $b$ is an ordinal.
-When we say that the canonical form of a game $X$ is the unique simplest game equal to $X$, we mean that the canonical form of $X$, call it $C$, has a birthday strictly less than any other game equal to $X$.
+The canonical form of a game $X$ is the unique game equal to $X$ with smallest birthday.